 Overview of Louisiana Mortgages

 Louisiana is a multicultural state rich in history.
-In terms of population, Louisiana is right in the middle, coming in at 25th for the nation.
-In terms of mortgages, Louisiana rates have traditionally stuck close to the national average.
+In terms of population, Louisiana is right in the middle of the country.
+In a similar fashion, Louisiana's mortgage rates have also traditionally stuck close to the national average.

 National Mortgage Rates

 - Median Home Value: $192,800 (U.S. Census Bureau)

 - Homeownership Rate: 68.9% (St. Louis Fed)

 - Median Monthly Homeownership Costs: $1,376 (U.S. Census Bureau)

 Louisiana is renowned for its spicy cuisine, bayous and New Orleans’ French Quarter.
 For homeowners and prospective buyers in the Pelican State, mortgage rates are typically close to the national average.